backdrop-contrib/resource_timeslots/README.md

 If you want to show special messages after submission, or send mails, use the [Rules](https://backdropcms.org/project/rules) module.

+## Documentation

+Additional documentation is located in the [Wiki](https://github.com/backdrop-contrib/resource_timeslots/wiki).

 ## Issues

 Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/resource_timeslots/issues)